 The Canadian television series Kenny vs. Spenny involves two roommates in a house competing against each other in a series of tests to find out who is better at certain things.
 In the first season, it was very tame (little to no profanity or crude references) and both hosts maintained a relatively civil (and even positive) friendship with each other, even when one or the other lost the competition.
 When the show moved to the Showcase Television network, both characters' personalities became exaggerated.
 Kenny went from "mildly entertained by rigging the contest, but still a good friend" to "unrepentant Jerkass who spends most of his time thinking up the next borderline-illegal plan he can use to win a competition".
 Spenny went from "amicable straight guy who won't stoop to his friend's level" to "meek nerd who pretends he's mature, but suffers from severe paranoia and whines about everything."

-Harriet Oleson started out as a bitchy and irritating business woman who antagonized the Ingalls family.
-By the end of the show's long run, Harriet had evolved into the butt monkey who was always on the wrong side of a conflict and could never win.
+Harriet Oleson started out as a bitchy and irritating business woman, a dark sort of woman who antagonized the Ingalls family.
+By the end of the show's long run, Harriet had evolved into a comic foil and the butt monkey who was always on the wrong side of a conflict and could never win.

 Charles started out as a hard-working family man who turned into a man who was destined to fail at nearly everything he attempted.